Duygu-Jones/Dashboard_Projects/README.md

 ## 🤝 Contributions

-We invite you to contribute!
-If you have ideas or discover any issues, please fork the repository and create a pull request.
+Contributions are welcome!
+If you have any improvements, suggestions, or additional datasets and EDA projects to share, please fork the repository and create a pull request.

 <br>